-Where 'method of use' is coded 3 (Injects), check that 'injecting drug use' is not coded 4 (Never injected).
+Where Method of use for principal drug of concern is coded 3 (Injects), check that Injecting drug use status is not coded 4 (Never injected).

 This data item is collected to get an understanding of the prevalence of the different methods of drug use.
 This is then related to many other data items in the data set.